Top 4 Compliance Issues for Credit Card Issuers Across the Web

 Here are the top four terms and categories that companies use to ensure that credit card offers are promoted accurately across known (and unknown) pages across the web.

-The fourth most remediated category for credit card issuers is outdated APRs.
+The fourth most remediated category is inaccurate or unclear APR promotion.

 Under the Truth in Lending Act (TILA), lenders are required to disclose the APR accurately and uniformly in all of their marketing materials, including advertisements, application forms, and credit agreements.